ramapcsx2/gbs-control/README.md

 ### Platformio IDE (preferred)

-By changing value of "ui-lang" parameter in ```configure.json``` you're changing current UI translation.
-You also may change the UI font the same way ("ui-font").
+By changing value of `ui-lang` parameter in ```configure.json``` you're changing current UI translation.
+You also may change the UI fonts the same way (`ui-fonts`).
+Font size may be specified for every translation block.
+If you add the Font size which is not specified in config, translation generator will ask you to do that risin an error. `ui-fonts` parameter should be formatted as: `FONT_SIZE@FONT_NAME[,FONT_SIZE@FONT_NAME[,...]]`.

+To add a new font drop it into [/public/assets/fonts](./public/assets/fonts/) directory, only TTF fonts could be used.

 >***Please note:***\
-The default translation is "en-US".
+The default translation is "en-US", the font is "FreeSans".

 ### Arduino IDE